The Amityville Horror: Disputes over accuracy

-The claim of cloven hoof prints in the snow on January 1, 1976, was rejected by researchers Rick Moran and Peter Jordan, whose investigation revealed that there had been no snowfall at that time.
-Neighbors reported nothing unusual during the time that the Lutzes were living there.
-Police officers are depicted visiting the house in the book and 1979 film, but records showed that the Lutzes did not call the police during the period that they were living on Ocean Avenue.
+Researchers Rick Moran and Peter Jordan rejected the claim of cloven hoof prints in the snow on January 1, 1976.
+Their investigation revealed that there had been no snowfall at that time.
+No neighbor reported anything unusual during the time that the Lutzes were living there.
+Police officers are depicted visiting the house in the book and 1979 film, but records showed that the Lutzes did not call the police.
 There was no bar in Amityville called The Witches' Brew at the time.

-Critics including Stephen Kaplan have pointed out that changes were made to the book as it was reprinted in different editions.
+Stephen Kaplan and other critics have pointed out that changes were made to the book as it was reprinted in different editions.
 In the original hardcover edition, Father Pecoraro's car is "an old tan Ford", and he experiences an incident in which the hood flies up against the windshield while he is driving it.
-In later editions, the car is described as a Chevrolet Vega, before reverting to a Ford.
+In later editions, the car is described as a Chevrolet Nova, before reverting to a Ford.

-In May 1977, George and Kathy Lutz filed a lawsuit against William Weber (the defense lawyer for Ronald DeFeo, Jr. at his trial), Paul Hoffman (a writer working on an account of the hauntings), Bernard Burton and Frederick Mars (both alleged clairvoyants who had examined the house), along with Good Housekeeping magazine, the New York Sunday News and the Hearst Corporation.
-The Lutzes alleged misappropriation of names for trade purposes, invasion of privacy and mental distress.
-The claims against the news corporations were dropped and the remainder of the lawsuit was heard by Brooklyn U.S. District Court judge Jack B. Weinstein.
+In May 1977, George and Kathy Lutz filed a lawsuit against William Weber (the defense lawyer for Ronald DeFeo Jr.), Paul Hoffman (a writer working on an account of the hauntings), Bernard Burton and Frederick Mars (both alleged clairvoyants who had examined the house), along with Good Housekeeping magazine, the New York Sunday News, and the Hearst Corporation.
+The Lutzes alleged misappropriation of names for trade purposes, invasion of privacy, and mental distress.
+The claims against the news corporations were dropped and the remainder of the lawsuit was heard by Brooklyn District Court judge Jack B. Weinstein.
 In September 1979, Judge Weinstein dismissed the Lutzes' claims.
-In the September 17, 1979, issue of People magazine, William Weber wrote: "I know this book is a hoax.
+In the September 17, 1979 issue of People magazine, William Weber wrote: "I know this book is a hoax.
 We created this horror story over many bottles of wine."
-This refers to a meeting that Weber is said to have had with George and Kathy Lutz, during which they discussed what would later become the outline of Anson's book.
+This refers to a meeting that Weber had with George and Kathy Lutz, during which they discussed what became the outline of Anson's book.
 Judge Weinstein also expressed concern about the conduct of William Weber and Bernard Burton relating to the affair, stating: "There is a very serious ethical question when lawyers become literary agents."
+Weber himself "filed a two-million-dollar lawsuit against the couple, charging them with reneging on their book deal", while the Cromartys launched a suit "against the Lutz parents, author Anson, and his publisher. [...]
+During the trials, the Lutzes admitted that virtually everything in The Amityville Horror was pure fiction", according to an article in the Skeptical Inquirer.